Untermyer Park and Gardens: History

 Politician Samuel J. Tilden a former governor of New York state and a failed Presidential candidate, rented the mansion from Waring in 1879, and bought it and the estate soon after.
 Tilden had an interest in horticulture and built 13 greenhouses to grow ornamental plants as well as fruits and vegetables.

 Tilden died at Greystone on August 4, 1886, and Samuel Untermyer bought the 133 acre property at auction in 1899 from Tilden's estate.
 Untermyer – who was born in Virginia in 1858 and moved to New York City as a boy – was a lawyer, a partner in the firm of Guggenheimer, Untermyer & Marshall.
 He is noted as being the first lawyer in the U.S. to receive a fee of one million dollars for a single case.
-A good investor, Untermyer became extremely wealthy.
+A very successful investor, Untermyer became extremely wealthy.
 He also transitioned from practicing corporate law to taking cases which involved promoting the public welfare.